-Paul understood, as undoubtedly did many of his fellow Saints, these vital truths that have been veiled in parabolic language.
-Unfortunately, millions of Christians today do not understand.
+Paul understood, as undoubtedly did many Saints, but millions of Christians today do not understand these vital truths which have been veiled in parabolic language.
 Heaven is not a single place or one single condition.
-It is as diverse as men’s behavior patterns are different, for men will be judged according to their deeds done in the flesh (see Rom.
-2:6–8; Rev. 20:12–13).
+It is as diverse as men’s behavior patterns are different, for men will be judged “according to their deeds done in the flesh.”

-In modern revelation to the Prophet Joseph Smith, the Lord said: “Therefore, prepare thy heart to receive and obey the instructions which I am about to give unto you; for all those who have this law revealed unto them must obey the same.
+In our modern revelation, the Lord said: “Therefore, prepare thy heart to receive and obey the instructions which I am about to give unto you; for all those who have this law revealed unto them must obey the same.

-Though relatively few people in this world understand it, the new and everlasting covenant is the marriage ordinance performed in the holy temple by the properly constituted officiators who have the genuine, authoritative power to perform them.
+Though relatively few people in this world understand it, the new and everlasting covenant is the marriage ordinance in the holy temple by the properly constituted leaders who hold the genuine, authoritative keys.
 This glorious blessing is available to men and women on this earth.
 The deep underlying purpose is clarified by the Redeemer himself:

 Paul spoke of telestial, terrestrial, and celestial areas, and people are assigned in accordance with their righteousness and their compliance with eternal laws.
 Even this celestial kingdom has three heavens or degrees.
 We quote our Lord further: